What Drives Issue Resolution Speed? An Empirical Study of Scientific Workflow Systems on GitHub: Background and Related Work

 \subsection{Issue Resolution in Open Source Software (OSS)}

 Prior research \cite{bijlsma2012faster, pfahl2016improving} has shown that issue resolution speed is a critical indicator of project health and developer responsiveness.
 Studies on OSS repositories have examined how factors such as issue type, reporter expertise, assignee workload, project popularity, and communication activity affect resolution times \cite{bettenburg2008makes, yu2015wait, nguyen2011impact, mockus2002two}.
-Other works highlight that social and organizational dynamics, like contributor turnover, governance structure, and project maturity, also shape maintenance outcomes \cite{crowston2008free, vasilescu2015gender}.
+Other works highlight that social and organizational dynamics, like contributor turnover, governance structure, and project maturity, also shape maintenance outcomes \cite{crowston2008free}.
 Several studies have leveraged GitHub data (e.g., issues, pull requests, commits) to analyze collaboration patterns and productivity.
 For instance, Gousios et al. \cite{gousios2014exploratory} and Tsay et al. \cite{tsay2014influence} studied pull request acceptance and developer interaction, while Zhou et al. \cite{zhou2016inflow} investigated temporal patterns in issue handling.
 These studies emphasize that issue resolution is a multifaceted process influenced by both technical (e.g., code complexity, dependencies) and social (e.g., communication, community size) factors.
-However, despite the growing importance, SWSs remain largely unexplored in this context, and empirical evidence on what drives issue resolution speed in SWSs is still lacking.
+However, despite the growing importance, SWSs remain largely unexplored in this context.